rmsds/ud-dend-p4/README.md

 * Edit `etl.py` to point to it (change `input_data` and `output_data` inside `def main()`).
   * to use/create a remote dataset change the corresponding variable to point to the bucket (see the next session for an example)
 * Prepare a `dl.cfg` file with your AWS credentials (see `dl.cfg.orig` for a template)
 * Start a `jupyter/pyspark-notebook`
 `docker run --name pyspark-dend --rm -p 8888:8888 -v "$PWD":/home/jovyan/work jupyter/pyspark-notebook`
-* Install any missing required Python packages:
+* Install any missing required Python packages
 `docker exec pyspark-dend pip install -r requirements.txt`
-* Execute the script:
+* Execute the script
 `docker exec pyspark-dend python etl.py`

 ## Run on Amazon EMR/Notebook against a dataset on Amazon S3